handcoding-labs/redis-stream-client-go/README.md

 An error in `Claim` indicates the client was not successful in claiming the stream as some other client got there before.

-After all the processing is done, call `DoneDataStream` on client to mark end for a particular data stream that the consumer owns (full list can be obtained by `StreamsOwned()`)
+After all the processing is done, call `DoneDataStream` on client to mark end for a particular data stream that the consumer owns.

 ```
 client.DoneDataStream(ctx, <data stream name>)